VPS hosting is one of the most effective ways to host a website. Join us as we review the nine best providers.

 Bluehost is better known for its WordPress hosting, but it still has everything you need from a VPS service.
 And if you’re yet to purchase a domain name, Bluehost is the only provider we’ve tested that gives you one free of charge, forever.

 The usual features are all on offer, and Bluehost boasts a brilliant uptime of 99.98%.
 Entry-level VPS hosting pricing is very reasonable too, starting at $18.99/month for new customers (renewal rate at $29.99), all the way through to $59.99/month.
 Oh, and don’t forget the 24/7 customer support.
+And if you’re looking for a VPS plan to power a photography website in particular, Bluehost ranks number one in our review of the best Photographer Website Hosting Providers.

 New customers can get VPS hosting from just $18.99/month with Bluehost (normally $29.99)